SEVENTY-THIRD SESSION, 24TH MEETING (PM)

 The observer for the State of Palestine, also speaking in exercise of the right of reply, pointed out that the Palestine Liberation Organization (PLO) recognized Israel’s right to exist in 1993.
 Meanwhile, Israel has never accorded that right to the Palestinian people or to the State of Palestine, she noted.
 Emphasizing that the refugee question has nothing to do with recognition of Israel’s sovereignty, she said Palestinians share the same right to which all refugees around the world are entitled, and are insisting on their rights under international law.
 Israel is making Palestine refugees the exception by denying their right of return, she stressed, recalling that after the 1949 armistice, Israel refused Palestine refugees the right to return to their homes.
 She underlined that peace remain elusive because of Israel’s desire to impose a Jewish majority, regardless of international law human rights and the minimum requirements of decency and morality.

-Document Sources: Department of Public Information (DPI), General Assembly, Special Political and Decolonization Committee (Fourth Committee), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)
+Document Source: Department of Public Information (DPI), Fourth Committee (Special Political and Decolonization), General Assembly, Special Political and Decolonization Committee (Fourth Committee), United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)